-The 2012-13 Indiana Pacers look to rise in the Eastern Conference!
-Don't miss your chance to cheer on your Indiana Pacers LIVE at Bankers Life Fieldhouse!
+Don't miss your chance to root for your Indiana Pacers LIVE at Bankers Life Fieldhouse!
 Buy your Indiana Pacers tickets now!

 In 1976, four teams from the ABA merged with the National Basketball Association (NBA), a group that included the Pacers.
-With the core of their ABA Championships teams no longer together, the NBA Pacers struggled to gain a solid footing in the NBA.
+With the core of their ABA Championship team no longer together, the NBA Pacers struggled to gain a solid footing.
 In 1983, brothers Mel and Herb Simon bought the Pacers and established a foundation for success.
-Beginning in 1989-90, star shooting guard and future Hall of Famer Reggie Miller lead the Pacers to the playoffs 16 out of the next 17 seasons.
+Beginning in 1989-90, star shooting guard and future Hall of Famer Reggie Miller led the Pacers to the playoffs 16 out of the next 17 seasons.
 During that stretch, the Pacers made it to the Eastern Conference Finals six times with one trip to the NBA Finals in 2000.

-The Pacers returned to the playoffs following the 2010-11 season and made it again in 2012.
-In the 2012 playoffs, they lost in the Eastern Conference Semifinals to the eventual champ, the Miami Heat.
-The following season the Pacers returned all five starters from their 2012 playoff squad.
+The Pacers returned to the playoffs following the 2010-11 season and have made it each season since.
+In the 2013 playoffs, they lost in the Eastern Conference Finals to the eventual champ, the Miami Heat, in a thrilling seven-game series.
+In 2014, the Pacers earned the number-one seed in the East.

 The Pacers play in Bankers Life Fieldhouse, which opened in 1999.
 With clear sightlines, museum-style exhibits celebrating Indiana basketball history, and the NBA's best new scoreboard, Bankers Life Fieldhouse is considered by many to be the world's premier venue in which to watch a basketball game.